Lakewood Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 193.15 mi of roadways; of which 135.26 mi were maintained by the municipality, 43.28 mi by Ocean County, 11.22 mi by the New Jersey Department of Transportation, and 3.39 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the most prominent highway in Lakewood.
 It passes through the eastern part of the municipality, connecting Toms River in the south to Brick in the north with one major interchange serving Lakewood at exit 89.
 Drivers can access Route 70 from exit 89, after exit 88 was permanently closed in November 2014.
 The state and U.S. routes that pass through are Route 70, Route 88 and Route 9.
 Major county routes that pass through are CR 526, CR 528, CR 547 and CR 549.

 Public transportation

 The Lakewood Bus Terminal is a regional transit hub.
 NJ Transit provides bus service on the 137 and 139 routes to and from the Port Authority Bus Terminal in New York City, to Philadelphia on the 317 route, to Newark on the 67 and to Atlantic City on the 559.

 The Lakewood Shuttle is a bus with two routes: one in town, and one in Industrial Park.

 Ocean Ride local service is provided on the OC3 Brick / Lakewood / Toms River and OC4 Lakewood – Brick Link routes.

 Lakewood Airport is a public-use airport located 3 mi southeast of the township's central business district.
 The airport is publicly owned.

-The Monmouth Ocean Middlesex Line (MOM) is a passenger rail project proposed by NJ Transit Rail Operations (NJT) to serve the Central New Jersey counties of Monmouth, Ocean and Middlesex which would serve Lakewood.
+The Monmouth Ocean Middlesex Line is a passenger rail project proposed by NJ Transit Rail Operations to serve the Central New Jersey counties of Monmouth, Ocean and Middlesex which would serve Lakewood.